TX Guide

 Texas collects 6.25% motor vehicle sales tax on most private-party transfers.
 The county uses the stated price or standard presumptive value, whichever benefits the state.

 Cash deals under market value still may tax at SPV — do not assume a handshake price controls the bill.
+Bring a bill of sale even when the title is signed — clerks want matching dates and amounts.

 VIN verification and out-of-state titles